 Real Milk Paint

 All-natural, nontoxic Real Milk Paint provides a food-safe wood finish that lets you add color to your creations.
 This matte medium comes in 56 hues, from basic black and white to vibrant shades of red, blue and green, making it a perfect choice for customizing your kitchen and dining area.
-Designed for use on raw wood and previously painted surfaces alike, Real Milk Paint application typically requires little prep time and no primer or sanding to achieve the look you want.
+Food safe paint is designed for use on raw wood and previously painted surfaces alike.
+Real Milk Paint application typically requires little prep time and no primer or sanding to achieve the look you want.

 The powdered formulation means you can mix as much or as little as needed for the task at hand, and Real Milk Paint is biodegradable and compostable, so you don’t have to worry when disposing of unused portions.
 Mixed colors stay viable for up to 2 weeks without spoiling, providing extra time to finish bigger projects.
 Though this medium is durable, you do need to seal it with Wood Wax or your choice of food-safe finishing oils (more about those below) to help the colors stay true over time and with use.